 TSDB for InfluxDB® will be discontinued on October 23, 2026.
-To prevent service interruptions, migrate your data as soon as possible.
-This topic describes the data migration solutions for TSDB for InfluxDB®.
+Migrate your data before this date to prevent service interruptions.
+This topic describes the available migration solutions and walks you through each migration path.

 For more information about the discontinuation of TSDB for InfluxDB®, see related notices.